vyuh-tech/bricks/vyuh_init/__brick__/{{ name.snakeCase() }}/README.md

 ## Getting Started

-- All apps are in the `/apps` directory
+- All apps are in the `/apps` directory.
+This includes the Flutter App and the Sanity Studio (if using the CMS)
-  - Create your new Flutter app here using the `flutter create` command
-  - If using the Sanity CMS, create a new Sanity Studio app here using the `pnpm dlx create-sanity@latest` command
 - All plugins are in the `/plugins` directory
 - All features are in the `/features` directory
+- All shared packages are in the `/packages` directory